jakobant/dasher/README.md

 ## Dasher
  Features

- 1. Simple setup.
+ 1. Simple setup, will for Raspberry Pi, Ubuntu like and Fedora like OS.
  2. Chrome browser in kiosk mode with local remote control.
  3. Local API to allow remote control, i.e. send a video override for the screen.
  4. Local cache for youtube/facebook videos.
- 5. Does not depend on remote server setup.
+ 5. Does not depend on remote server setup, but designed to look for it.
- 6. Timed screenshots support.
+ 6. Timed screenshots support for displayed screens.
  7. Capture images from webcam or Raspberry Pi Camera.
  8. Creates time laps videos from screenshots and webcam images.
+ 9. Simple UI for screenshots and timelaps view and control.

 ### Install to Rarspberry Pi
 Install the demo dashboard, it will rotate the demo.json configuration.